raptazure/blog/content/about.md

 <div >

 - Disciple of Spinoza's God.
-- Into linguistics and philosophy.
+- Into linguistics & philosophy.

 </div>